Builder pattern: Overview

 Creating and assembling the parts of a complex object directly within a class is inflexible.
 It commits the class to creating a particular representation of the complex object and makes it impossible to change the representation later independently from (without having to change) the class.
+Typically, this is done with method chaining and a fluent API.

 The builder design pattern describes how to solve such problems: